After birth, mothers need more energy and nutrients than at any other time in their life

-Women need a lot of nutrients to produce milk, replenish their nutrient stores and support wellbeing after pregnancy.
-Sleep deprivation, pain from delivery, the demands of breastfeeding and care of newborns are all-consuming.
-Most new mothers don’t prioritise their own nutrition or meal preparation.
-A healthy and varied diet after pregnancy ensures adequate maternal nutrition.
+Understandably, mothers need increased nutrients to produce milk, replenish their stores and support wellbeing after pregnancy.
+Sleep deprivation, pain from delivery, the demands of breastfeeding and care of newborns are temporary situations that feel never ending.
+By their very nature, they are depleting and given most new mothers don’t prioritise their own nutrition or meal preparation, we end up getting ourselves into a bit of a pickle.
+Sound familiar?

-Breastfeeding can be difficult, but the food choices mothers make can help
+Breastfeeding can be difficult, but good food choices can help

 We must build a village for all new mothers

 The statistics for postpartum depression and anxiety are shocking: 1 in 10 women and 1 in 20 men in Australia experience antenatal depression and or anxiety.

 All the women at eat for baby experienced some form of postpartum or ante natal depression.
 We are all constantly working to maintain our mental health, as we do our physical health.
 Let’s raise it to the surface in our conversations, so we can all help each other through the journey.